 4% LIHTC Only Applications (i.e. 4% LIHTC without competitive gap financing or state LIHTC) will be accepted on a first come, first served basis.
-Applicants must contact OHFA 30 calendar days in advance of applying to submit a Pre-Application.
-Final Applications must be complete at the time of submission and pass the Minimum Financial and Threshold Review before assigned to an OHFA Analyst for review.
+Applications shall not be submitted until the most current program documents and forms are posted to the program webpage.